nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 Refer to **Installation Guide for iPhone and iPad** or **Installation Guide for Android**.

-### Which are the supported devices for SG Courts Mobile App?
+### In which devices can SG Courts Mobile App be supported?

 The supported devices are:

 * Android devices
 * iPhone
 * iPAD